rebcabin/masr/specs.md

-1. Light sugar employs functions with single-colon keyword arguments with default values.
+1. Light sugar employs functions with single-colon, non-qualified keyword (NQKW) arguments with default values.
 Light sugar is unambiguous but more verbose than heavy sugar.

 2. Heavy sugar employs functions with positional arguments, with possible default values for tail arguments.
-Heavy sugar is short and mostly compatible with ASDL output from `--show-asr`.
+Heavy sugar is short and often compatible with ASDL output from `--show-asr`.
 Heavy sugar is more risky to write and much harder to read than light sugar, especially for long argument lists as with, say, `Variable` and `FunctionType`.

-3. Legacy sugar is just like heavy sugar, just, say, requiring fewer tick marks on symbols.
-   Legacy sugar is the most compatible with ASDL output from `--show-asr`.
+3. Legacy sugar is like heavy sugar, just, say, requiring fewer tick marks on symbols.
+Legacy sugar is compatible with ASDL output from `--show-asr`.

 All sugared forms produce identical full-forms.

 ----------------------------------------------------------------
-## 6.1.
-NAMING CONVENTION FOR SUGAR
+## 7.1.
+Naming Convention for Sugar

-### 6.1.1.
+### 7.1.1.
 Light Sugar

 The names of light-sugar functions, like